mckennapsean/dissertation/content/06-worksheet.md

 for visualization design in [@sec:framework] codifies some of the high-level steps of the process for visualization designers, but the four activities lack a breakdown or example of concrete steps to facilitate novices utilizing this framework to walk through their own real-world design process.
-To provide such a framing, we created new teaching materials for the design activity framework, such as a visualization design worksheet for each design activity, a lecture on the design process showcased within a real-world project, and resources for
+To externally validate the framework and provide such a framing, we created new teaching materials for the design activity framework, such as a visualization design worksheet for each design activity, a lecture on the design process showcased within a real-world project, and resources for